Newton railway station: Stages of electrification and subsequent layout changes

-British Railways undertook major railway electrification in the Greater Glasgow Area in the 1960s which was continued by British Rail with the West Coast Main Line into the 1970s.
+British Railways undertook major railway electrification in the Greater Glasgow Area in the 1960s which was continued in the early 1970s in tandem with the northern section of the West Coast Main Line, which saw several suburban routes in Lanarkshire also electrified so as give diversionary paths for electric WCML expresses, but also allowed some local suburban services to adopt electric-operated trains.

 The Slow line platforms were electrified as part of the 1962 Cathcart Circle scheme through to Motherwell via the West Coast Main Line.
-The fast line platforms were taken out of use at this time.
+The fast line platforms were taken out of use at this time, therefore WCML expresses now bypass the station completely, although they can still be diverted onto the route to Glasgow Central via Kirkhill whenever the fast lines are closed for maintenance.

 The next electrification work was part of the 1974 West Coast Main Line electrification project when the Hamilton Circle was electrified.
 This layout was retained when the Argyle Line opened in 1979.

 Following the closure of adjacent (to the south) steel works and East Coast Main Line electrification, the junction layout was revised in 1990/91 to allow Fast Line trains to pass through at higher speeds.
 It was as a result of these revisions that single lead junctions from the Kirkhill and Cambuslang directions were installed, that contributed to the Newton rail crash.
 After several months a double line link was reinstated from Kirkhill.